BolunDai0216/FR3Setup/fr3_ros_workflow/INSTALLATION.md

 sudo apt install build-essential cmake git libpoco-dev libeigen3-dev
 ```

-Then clone the appropriate version of libfranka:
+Then clone the appropriate version of `libfranka`:

 **For Panda**